After reading this you’ll be hanging a lampshade in your bookcase too. Especially if you’re organizing craft supplies with little space.

 These small clips are key to making this work.
 I would love to use clothespins but they are too bulky.
 I did try those adorable small clothespins but things tend to fall off when turning.

-My number one goal designing this space was to have things in plain sight.
-This answers this goal.
+My number one goal for designing this space was to have things in plain sight.
+This answers the goal.

 Now that I can see my junk, even the smaller pieces, more DIY projects are in my future.